 Walking your dog in the summer months is excellent exercise.
 A recent study performed by the University of Missouri-Columbia study found people who walk their dog 20 minutes a day, five times a week lost an average of 14 pounds after 50 weeks; so here are 10 tips for safely walking your dog.

-2. Wear proper clothing and shoes; remember your feet swell while walking so the shoe should be a little big.
+- Wear proper clothing and shoes; remember your feet swell while walking so the shoe should be a little bit.
 If you are walking in the evening remember to wear reflective clothing and place a reflector on your dog’s collar and/or leash as well.

-4. Warm up.
-You want to avoid injury should the unexpected occur so be sure to stretch your calves, hamstrings and do some shoulder and trunk rotations too.
+- Warm-up.
+You want to avoid injury should the unexpected occur so be sure to stretch your calves, and hamstrings and do some shoulder and trunk rotations too.